TuyaInc/tuyasmart_home_ios_sdk/en/resource/User.md

-2. Use mobile phone verification code for login
+2.Use mobile phone verification code for login

 Objc: